-So, the question here is does this tactic really work?
-Can an organization specifically target ads to show people who have specifically been on a website of one of their competitors?
+So, the question you might start asking yourself: does this tactic really work?
+Can an organization “specifically” target ads to show people who have specifically been on a website of one of its competitors?

 There are many people who think it’s possible, and it has been the topic of debate more than once among my team here at Brandography.
 We believe the main reason agencies believe true “competitor retargeting” exists is due primarily to Google’s Custom Affinity Audiences.

 Take a look at our screenshot above.
 Within “custom audiences”, there is a selection titled “People who browse websites similar to”.
 As you can see here, we entered “Brandography,” a digital marketing agency in the Twin Cities.

 Now, we already know that Google’s web crawlers do a great job of reviewing our website and breaking it out into its top services: web design and development, marketing, search engine optimization (SEO), etc.

 So, by entering in our own website, we’re able to create an audience that targets users searching for these specific services, thus creating what’s known as a “Custom Affinity Audience.”